Runalyze/docs/starting-guide/import.rst

 Trainingstagebuch.org
 ----------------------
-**How to export all activities out of trainingstagebuch.org as .gpx files**
+**How to export all activities as .gpx files**

-Drag the following link to your favorite toolbar/bookmark bar
+Drag the following link to your toolbar/bookmarks

 .. raw:: html